Authman2/Mosaic/README.md

 # <a target='_blank' rel='noopener noreferrer' href='https://mosaicjs.netlify.com'>Mosaic</a>
 Mosaic is a declarative front-end JavaScript library for building user interfaces.

-:diamond_shape_with_a_dot_inside:**Component-Based**: Mosaic components are reusable pieces of code that keep track of their own data, actions, lifecycle functions, and more, and can be composed using custom element tags.
+:diamond_shape_with_a_dot_inside:**Component-Based**: Mosaic components are reusable pieces of code that keep track of their own data, actions, lifecycle functions, and more.

 ⚡️**Observable Data**: Mosaic uses Observables to keep track of changes to a component's data.
 This means that there is no need to call "setState" or anything like that, instead just change the data directly.

 🧠**Smart DOM**: Updates in Mosaic work by remembering which nodes are dynamic (i.e. subject to change) and traveling directly to those nodes to make changes, rather than traversing the tree again.

-👌**Small Library Size**: Mosaic is extremely small, with the minified JavaScript file only 13.4KB.
+👌**Small Library Size**: Mosaic is extremely small, with the minified JavaScript file only 14.2KB.

 🔖**Tagged Template Literals**: Views are written using tagged template literals, which means there is no need for a compiler:
 ```javascript